An Overview of Regenerative Medicine with Stem Cell Injections

 Amniotic stem cells are gathered from the amniotic fluid that is normally disposed of after birth.
 This fluid can be taken to a laboratory where the stem cells can be carefully extracted and produced as a biologic injectable.
 These cells are carefully screened to ensure there are no lingering diseases prior to their use.

-The injection to be used will consist of amniotic stem cells, anti-inflammatory agents, and hyaluronic acid to assist in the pain relief and tissue regeneration of the joint.
+The injection to be used will consist of amniotic stem cells, anti-inflammatory agents, and hyaluronic acid to assist in the Pain Relief in Tampa and tissue regeneration of the joint.
 One particular note about amniotic injections is there has yet to be a report of a host/graft complication.

 Self-stem cells are gathered from the bone marrow of the patient to be made into an injectable for that patient only.
 There is also a process to derive them from the fat reserves of the body, where a concentrated bundle of stem cells will be harvested from a fat sample.